 The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act.
 The nature and scope of each type of non-audit service provided means that auditor independence was not compromised.
-Details of amounts paid or payable to the auditor for non-audit services provided during the year are outlined in Note 21 to the financial statements.
+Details of amounts paid or payable to the auditor for non-audit services provided during the year are outlined below: